mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 application.
 RTP retransmissions can be done in the same RTP session or a separate RTP session {{!RFC4588}} and the flow identifier MUST be set to the flow identifier of the RTP session in which the retransmission happens.

+# Connection Shutdown

+Both peers MAY close the connection for variety of reasons.
+If one of the peers wants to close the RoQ connection, the peer can use a QUIC CONNECTION\_CLOSE frame with one of the error codes defined in {{error-handling}}.

 # Congestion Control and Rate Adaptation {#congestion-control}